kmg1434/pedalmap-frontend/README.md

 ## Development Process

 1. Plan wireframes and user stories
-2. Develop data structures and relations, create ERD
+2. Develop data structures and models, creating a front end ERD
-3. Tackle HTML first to give a graphical UI
-4. Create functionality for Sign up/in/out and change password buttons (auth)
+3. Develop user authentication functionality (Sign up/in/out, change password)
-5. Crate functionality for CRUD on a user resource (games)
+4. Develop functionality for CRUD on user resources (boards and pedals)
-5. Develop game engine and logic
+5. Develop graphical representation of boards and pedals
-6. Switch all console logs to user readable on screen messages.
 7. Develop ReadMe.md file

 ## Problem Solving Strategy

-I mostly used error-driven development, working from the interface.
-Creating UI first and working towards its functionality, feature by feature.
+I followed the "data down / action up" Ember model, using error-driven development, generally working from the interface upwards.
+A general feature-through strategy starts by creating a button, sending an action, logging the action and location in the console, and tracing it back to the route, where Ember can communicate with the back-end ERD.
+Creating UI first and working towards its functionality, feature by feature, has been more effective for me than working from the route downwards
-I console.log() all valuable data for testing purposes as I code, and add/commit changes as soon as the current feature is functional.
-I would continually walk through all function calls from the first click to understand the flow of the API and the locally hosted server.
-Being able to read the HTTP codes was very helpful for making sure my API functionality was correct.
-After all local API functionality, the server was switched over to heroku and the process was repeated.

 ## Future Features